turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 A library to use SPI on the platform in use exists or can be created.

-    The communicates between the CDH and the subsystem hardware happens via SPI.
+    The communication between the CDH and the subsystem hardware happens via SPI.
 It is used to send commands to the ADCS hardware and receive data from it.

 #.
 The language enables quick and easy file system access to read and write files.

     The daemon is responsible to log sensor data to a file.
-The data has also to be read back periodically to perform health checks by analyzing it.
+The data also has to be read back periodically to perform health checks by analyzing it.
 The daemon also has to read configuration parameters from files and update them.

 #.
 The language provides quick and easy means to parse data.